forestgrape/coronavirus/covid19.md

 * "Higher viral loads (inversely related to Ct value) were detected soon after symptom onset, with higher viral loads detected in the nose than in the throat."
 * "Our analysis suggests that the viral nucleic acid shedding pattern of patients infected with SARS-CoV-2 resembles that of patients with influenza4 and appears different from that seen in patients infected with SARS-CoV."
 * "The viral load that was detected in the asymptomatic patient was similar to that in the symptomatic patients, which suggests the transmission potential of asymptomatic or minimally symptomatic patients."
-* The nasal and throat swabs of many patients don't have single local maxima but several.
-Moreover they can reach 0 one day and be positive the next day. //=> to exclude infection several negative samples are needed.
+* For many patients the time series of their nasal and throat swabs are varying and don't have single local maxima but several.
+The viral load can even be undetectable one day and be positive the next day. //=> to exclude infection several negative samples are needed.

-### Diagnosis Challenges
-#### Matic
-**Practical challenges to the clinical implementation of saliva for SARS-CoV-2 detection**

 ## References